SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 However, H. W. Brands argues that America had virtually no involvement with the coup that took down Sukarno and replaced him with Suharto.

-brands says that lyndon b johnson
+brands says that lyndon b johnson wanted info, watergate leaked the docs

 Brands starts by stating his information sources